ImaadhRenosh/Game-Match-Win-Prediction-Model-League-of-Legends-/README.md

 4. Open a pull request detailing your changes.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under © IBM Corporation.
+All rights reserved.

 ## Acknowledgements
 - Thanks to the contributors of scikit-learn, pandas, and numpy.